 Standard certificates will be ready for posting out by 2nd class post within a maximum of 15 working days.
 (Orders must be placed between the hours of 10am and 3pm).
 It will usually take less than 15 days to process Standard Service certificates, but this cannot be guaranteed.
 Please consider using the priority service if you require your certificate sooner than 15 days' time.
 We cannot accept liability for any certificates lost in the post.

-Priority certificates will be ready for posting out by 1st class post before the next working day.
+Priority certificates (this service is currently suspended) will be ready for posting out by 1st class post before the next working day.
 (Orders must be placed between the hours of 10am and 3pm).
 The priority fee for applications received that are out of area or in a current church register will be retained to cover administration costs.
 We cannot accept liability for any certificates lost in the post.